ibm-cloud-docs/containers/cs_tutorial_rhos.md

     {: screen}
 3. In your web browser, open the route, for example: `https://grafana-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.
 The first time that you access the host name, you might need to authenticate, such as by clicking **Log in with OpenShift** and authorizing access to your IAM identity.
 4. To open the registry console, you must update the provider URL so that you can access it externally.
-    1. Edit the deployment to change the domain name to include the external `-e` so that the URL can be accessed externally.
+    1. Edit the deployment to change the provider URL environment variable to include the external `-e` so that the URL can be accessed externally.
         ```
         oc edit deploy registry-console -n default
         ```